GracieleDamasceno/GracieleDamasceno/README.md

 ___
 #### :unicorn: About me

 Hi, I'm ✨Gracie✨!
-I'm a Brazilian girl who loves to watch crazy tv shows and movies, listen to some good music, read some books and to code ~~(when it works, of course, just like any other human being :laughing:)~~
+I'm a Brazilian girl who loves to watch tv shows and movies (shoking), listen to some good music, read some books and to code ~~(when it works, of course, just like any other human being :laughing:)~~
+Currently, I am very engaged in challenging myself into coding and learning something new every day!
+Feel free to check my repositories and contributions.

-**Random Trivia Time!**
+**Random Trivia Time That Nobody Asked For!**
-1. When I was little, I guess that I read over 500 books.
-Might be more or less that that, but for a period of time I had time to read three books per day! (good times)
+1. I guess that I read over 500 books over when I was little.
+Might be more or less that that, but for a period of time I had time to read two to three books per day! (good times).
 2. My favorite game, so far, is The Witcher 3.
 3. I lived in Vancouver, Canada, for about 16 months - while in a scholarship program.
 Currently I am living in Brazil!
 4. My favorite color is blue.
 5. 60% of my clothes are black.
 I'm trying to change that.
-(It's harrd)
+(It's very challenging, actually!)
-6. The first time that I saw and touched a computer was in 2010...
+6. The first time that I saw in person and was able to touch a computer was in 2010 (not a long time ago :frowning:)...
-7. ... just to choose them as main source of my income in 2014.
+7. ... just to choose them as best friends and source of income in 2014. :money_with_wings:
 8. I learned english by watching tv shows with subtitles. :nerd_face:
+9. If I were a book, I literally would be "The Hitchhiker's Guide to the Galaxy", allegedly the best saga ever (source: me).
+10. My doggie favorite's toy is a plushy dinossaur.
+She loves the color yellow as well.
+Weirdo.

 ___
 #### :chart_with_upwards_trend: Github Stats:
 [![Gracie's github stats](https://github-readme-stats.vercel.app/api?username=GracieleDamasceno&count_private=true&show_icons=true&theme=buefy)](https://github.com/GracieleDamasceno/github-readme-stats)